JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 If you feel comfortable enough with the basics, move on to [](compose-navigation-routing.md), to learn how to leverage the Navigation library in cross-platform projects.
 Otherwise, read on to learn about fundamental concepts the library works with.

+> You can track changes to the multiplatform version of the Navigation library in our [What's new](https://www.jetbrains.com/help/kotlin-multiplatform-dev/whats-new-compose.html)
+> or follow specific EAP releases in the [Compose Multiplatform changelog](https://github.com/JetBrains/compose-multiplatform/blob/master/CHANGELOG.md).
+>
+{style="tip"}

 ## Basic concepts of Compose Navigation